-Keto parmesan crisps are pretty much the perfect low carb cheese chips.
-They take only a few minutes to make, taste great, and are ridiculously easy to make.
+Keto baked parmesan crisps are pretty much the perfect low-carb cheese chips.
+They take only a few minutes to make, taste great, and are ridiculously easy to put together!

 One of the things a lot of people miss when they go on the keto diet (or any low carb way of eating) is the satisfying crunch of their favorite chips.